Fact: writing is made of words, not ideas.

 “Nothing is like an idea so much as an idea” — Bishop Berkeley

-Fact: writing and ideas and content all refer to ontologically separate entities.
+Fact: writing and ideas and content all refer to different entities.

-Good writing cuts through the hell of sameness that is the digital space (and capitalism!
+The writing I like cuts through the hell of sameness that is the digital space (and capitalism!
 Capital writ large).
-It doesn’t produce anything new, of course, but it reveals.
+It knows it can’t make anything new, but it tries to reveal.